Fast, secure, risk-free booking guaranteed.

 What’s not included:

 Of course!
-You’ll need to bring your own sleeping bag and pad, and if you don’t have your own, there are plenty of rental companies in Portland—the starting point of your tour.
+You’ll need to bring your own backpack, sleeping bag, and pad, and if you don’t have your own, there are plenty of rental companies in Portland—the starting point of your tour.
 You can rent from LowerGear Rentals, Mountain Shop, Portland Paddle, or any other rental company in Portland.
 Make sure you make arrangements in time.
 Contact us if you need any help!

 Group sizes and prices: